-KEYS students are referred to the KEYS program based on grades, discipline referrals, absences or family circumstances by Katy ISD staff members who feel that these students could use additional support.
+KEYS students are referred to the KEYS Mentor program based on a variety of reasons, which may include grades, discipline referrals, absences or family circumstances.
+Students may be referred to the KEYS Mentor program by Katy ISD staff members and family members who feel that these students could use additional support.
 Students represent a wide range of ages and interests in grades K-12.

 Just as mentoring is voluntary for adults, it is likewise for students.
-The student has agreed to be assigned a mentor and parents must give permission for the student to participate in the program.
+Before being assigned to a mentor, the student, along with their parent or guardian, must agree to participate in the KEYS mentor program.
+Once the parent permission form is received, the student will be assigned to a mentor.